-As a business owner, unlike other payroll taxes that are split 50:50 between the employer and employees, you actually pay 1.4 times the EI rate that an employee does, meaning that any hike hits you even harder!
-Payroll taxes are the most difficult for your business to cope with since you have to pay them regardless of whether you make any money or not.
+As a business owner you pay 1.4 times the EI rate that an employee does, meaning that any hike hits you even harder!
+Payroll taxes are the most difficult for your business to cope with since you have to pay them whether you make any money or not.

 What’s next for EI rates?